akyriako/otc-docs/doc/source/caf/adopt/big-data-migration.rst

 Kafka MirrorMaker
 *****************

-It forwards streaming data to MRS-Kafka on Huawei Cloud in real time.
+It forwards streaming data to MRS-Kafka on Open Telekom Cloud in real time.
 It is applicable to sequential messages as the consumer group has strict requirements on the message sequence.